 Include a Cooking Area

 One activity every family can enjoy together is eating.
 And while 14% of homeowners planned to remodel their kitchens in 2018, you can bring the kitchen outside as well.
 Adding a grill or even a full outdoor kitchen can make cooking and eating together outside easier than ever before.
+And with the ability to request a free copy of your credit report every 12 months, making sure you have the ability to finance a remodel is an important step.
 Having a cooking area outside can bring the family together for cookouts and late-night snacks on a warm summer night.

 Utilize the Space You Have